Forms, Contracts, Rules, and Regulations

 - An athlete must not reach his/her 19th birthday on or before August 1 of the academic year.

-- Prior to try-outs, each athlete must present to the Athletic Director a written parental permission to play, a certificate signed by a licensed physician that the athlete is physically fit (dated after May 1st ), and documentation of health insurance.
+- Prior to try-outs, each athlete must present to the Athletic Director a certificate signed by a licensed physician that the athlete is physically fit (dated after May 1st), and documentation of health insurance.
 Health insurance must be carried on the student throughout the season.

 - All students who participate on an athletic team are required to sign and abide by the Fuqua School Student Athletic Contract.
-The contract must also be signed by the athlete’s parent.
+The contract must also be signed by the athlete and the athlete’s parent.

-- Eligibility to participate on an athletic team is determined by the student’s GPA and behavior record for the 9 weeks grading period prior to the season.
-Once an upper school student is selected for participation on an athletic team, he/she must maintain at least a 2.0 GPA and maintain at least a 2 in behavior in all areas throughout the season.
-Middle School students must earn at least a 2.0 GPA and pass at least 3 of the four core subjects (English, math, science, social studies) and maintain at least a 2 in behavior in all areas each nine weeks (grades earned in summer school may be applied in determining the GPA for the fourth grading period).
+- Eligibility to participate on an athletic team is determined by the student’s GPA and behavior record for the grading period prior to the season.
+Once a middle or upper school student is selected for participation on an athletic team, he/she must maintain at least a 2.0 GPA and be a student in good standing in all areas throughout the season.
+Grades earned in summer school may be applied in determining the GPA for the fourth grading period.

-- If a student has an incomplete for any class at the end of a grading period (without extenuating circumstances approved by the middle/upper school dean, he/she will not be permitted to participate on a team until the incomplete has been removed and the student's GPA is computed to be at least a 2.0.\
+- If a student has an incomplete for any class at the end of a grading period (without extenuating circumstances approved by the middle or upper school head, he/she will not be permitted to participate on a team until the incomplete has been removed and the student's GPA is computed to be at least a 2.0.

-- Students who are ineligible to play at the beginning of a season due to grades may try out for a team if their interim progress report suggests they will qualify academically at the end of the nine weeks grading period.
-If the student makes the team, he/she may practice with the team but may not dress out or compete until the nine weeks grades are posted and a 2.0 GPA is earned.
-Decisions regarding the student’s eligibility to try out will be made by the dean.
+- Students who are ineligible to play at the beginning of a season due to grades may try out for a team if their interim progress report suggests they will qualify academically at the end of the quarter grading period.
+If the student makes the team, he/she may practice with the team but may not dress out or compete until the end of quarter grades are posted and a 2.0 GPA is earned.
+Decisions regarding the student’s eligibility to try out will be made by the middle or upper school head.

-- A coach may dismiss a student from a team for disciplinary reasons with the approval of the athletic director and the middle/upper school dean.
-A student who is dismissed from the team is no longer a member of that team for the remainder of the season and is ineligible to letter, receive a team award, or attend the awards night ceremonies.
+- A coach may dismiss a student from a team for disciplinary reasons with the approval of the athletic director and the middle and upper school head.
+A student who is dismissed from the team is no longer a member of that team for the remainder of the season and is ineligible to letter, receive a team award, or attend the awards ceremony.

-- Upper school students who commit a Level II behavior violation will be unable to participate in athletics (excluding try-outs) during the hours of the after-school detention (see Behavior Guidelines on page 57).
+- Middle and upper school students who commit a Level II or Level III behavior violation will be unable to participate in athletics (excluding try-outs) during the hours of the after-school detention (see Behavior Guidelines on page 59).
 This includes practice, as well as games/competitions.

-- Students who commit a Level IV behavior violation will have an immediate two-week suspension from participation in athletics (excluding tryouts) (see Behavior Guidelines page 58).
+- Upper school students who commit a Level IV behavior violation will have a suspension from participation in athletics (including tryouts) for a minimum of 3 days with a maximum of 10 days (see Behavior Guidelines page 59-60).
 This includes practice, as well as games/competitions.

-- A student who is ineligible to play on a team due to grades may go out for a team, make the team and practice, but will not be issued a game uniform, may not travel with the team, may not play in a game or be on the sidelines bench with the team during a competition until the next report card is issued confirming a 2.0 average or higher for the nine weeks.
+- A student who is ineligible to play on a team due to grades try out for a team, make the team and practice, but will not be issued a game uniform, may not travel with the team, may not play in a game or be on the sidelines bench with the team during a competition until the next report card is issued confirming a 2.0 average or higher for the quarter.

-- Upper school students who are proficient in both an individual sport and a team sport during the same season may participate on both teams.
+- Middle and upper school students who are proficient in both an individual sport and a team sport during the same season may participate on both teams.
 The team sport will be considered the primary activity and take precedence over the individual sport in regards to practice time and games/matches that fall on the same day.
-Middle School students may participate in two sports in the same season only with permission from the dean.

-- Students must be in attendance for the full academic day in order to practice or participate in an athletic event unless otherwise approved by the dean (see athletic contract).
-In cases where special approval is granted by the dean, the student may be required to complete extra assignments in the class(es) missed.
+- Students must be in attendance for half of the academic day in order to practice or participate in an athletic event unless otherwise approved by the middler or upper school head (see athletic contract).
+In cases where special approval is granted by the middle and upper school, the student may be required to complete extra assignments in the class(es) missed.

-- If a varsity team is unable to dress out a sufficient number of players for competition, J.V. players may participate on the varsity team provided they play no more than one-half of the game.
+- If a varsity team is unable to dress out a sufficient number of players for competition, junior varsity players may participate on the varsity team provided they play no more than one-half of the game.

 - Athletes shall demonstrate good sportsmanship and positive behavior on and off the playing field.